-Quizzes will be given frequently using Carmen and/or, TopHat and/or, WebAssign interface.
-These quizzes are meant to motivate you to participate actively inside or outside of the class and keep you up with the material introduced during class.

-Quizzes will be assigned for each chapter in general.
-Students must submit solutions to these assignments online (in class or outside of the class), through the WebAssign interface and/or Carmen.
-Due dates will be posted on Carmen and Webassign.
-Students will have specific attempts (Ex: 2 attempts).
-There will be a time limit (Ex: one hour for a quiz).
-Students are allowed to use outside materials to help with understanding concepts, but are not allowed to search for solutions to the specific problems on the assignment.
+- Quizzes will be given frequently using Carmen and/or WebAssign.
+These quizzes are meant to motivate you to participate actively inside or outside of the class and keep you up with the material introduced during class. - Quizzes will be assigned in a regular basis.
+Students must submit solutions to these assignments online through Carmen and/or WebAssign. - Due dates will be posted on Carmen and Webassign.
+Students may have specific attempts (Ex: 2 attempts).
+There will be a time limit (Ex: one hour for a quiz or 24 hrs for a quiz). - Students are allowed to use outside materials to help with understanding concepts, but are not allowed to search for solutions to the specific problems on the assignment.
 Please read the instructions on Webassign or Carmen for each quiz and homework set carefully, as there are sometimes problems you are told to skip or given hints for, and there may be extra credit problems designated.
 The lowest quiz score will be dropped.
+Any outside help such as google search or Chat GPT is strictly prohibited for quizzes.